-General
+General differences

-PlanMaker is not able to execute macros and VBA scripts stored in Excel documents.
-When an Excel file is opened that contains macros or scripts, they will be ignored.
+PlanMaker is unable to execute macros and VBA scripts stored in Excel documents.
+If you open an Excel file that contains macros or scripts, they will be ignored.

 However, PlanMaker will not remove them - if the file is saved in Excel format, the macros and scripts will remain functional.